utono/install/gamepad.md

 ## Step 4: Grant Permissions to Access the Gamepad Device

-bluetuith - pair gamepad
-sudo keyd monitor
-   device added: 2dc8:9021:27abd54c 8BitDo Micro gamepad Keyboard (/dev/input/event19)

-bluetuith - pair gamepad
-reboot
-sudo keyd monitor
+Start sudo keyd monitor in a tab before pairing gamepad in another pad using bluetuith.
-   device added: 2dc8:9021:27abd54c 8BitDo Micro gamepad Keyboard (/dev/input/event19)

 bluetuith - pair gamepad
 reboot